leedium/occ-instance-migrator/README.md

  # occ-extensions-migrator

 This tool will copy just the changes from a source instance to a target instance using [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud") [DCU](https://docs.oracle.com/cd/E97801_01/Cloud.18C/ExtendingCC/html/s4305usethedesigncodeutility01.htm "Use the Design Code Utility").

-If Page Layout requires an instance, run the "--dcu" option before the "--plsu" options
+A check is made to see if the target instance is missing extensions installed in the source.
+If extensions are missing then only the deltas are copied prior to the DCU transferAll executing.

-Web Content data is currently not supported and coming in a later OCC release
+Web Content data is currently not supported and coming in a later OCC release.
+(Dec 2018)

 ### status
 ~todo:  check if batch can be performed~
 ~todo:  convert to global node module~
 ~todo:  parameterize the configuration~
-todo: check if a widget exists and install it before the transfer so that the instances can be populated.
+~todo: check if a widget exists and install it before the transfer so that the instances can be populated.~
+todo: remove git dependency, replace with [nodegit](https://www.nodegit.org/ "nodegit")

 ### Prerequisites
 [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud") [DCU v1.0.7](https://docs.oracle.com/cd/E97801_01/Cloud.18C/ExtendingCC/html/s4305usethedesigncodeutility01.html "Use the Design Code Utility")